-The Flippin School District shall not collect, disclose, or use personal information for the purpose of marketing or for selling that information or to otherwise provide that information to others for that purpose.1
+The Cotter School District shall not collect, disclose, or use personal information for the purpose of marketing or for selling that information or to otherwise provide that information to others for that purpose.

-Personal information is defined, for the purposes of this policy only, as individually identifiable information including
+Personal information is defined, for the purposes of this policy only, as individually identifiable information including:

-- 1. a student or parent's first and last name, - 2. a home or other physical address (including street name and the name of the city or town), - 3. telephone number, and - 4. social security identification number.
+- 9. A student or parent's first and last name, - 10.
+A home or other physical address (including street name and the name of the city or town), - 11.
+Telephone number, and - 12.
+Social security identification number.

-The District may collect, disclose, or use personal information that is collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutional such as the following:
+The district may collect, disclose, or use personal information that is collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions such as the following:

-- 1. College or other postsecondary education recruitment, or military recruitment; - 2.
-Book clubs, magazines, and programs providing access to low cost literary products; - 3.
-Curriculum and instructional materials used by elementary schools and secondary schools; - 4.
-Tests and assessments used by elementary schools and secondary schools to provide cognitive, evaluative, diagnostic, clinical, aptitude, or achievement information about students (or to generate other statistically useful data for the purpose of securing such tests and assessments) and the subsequent analysis and public release of the aggregate data from such tests and assessments: - 5.
-The sale by students of products or services to raise funds for school related or education related activities; and - 6.
+- a.
+College or other postsecondary education recruitment, or military recruitment; - b.
+Book clubs, magazines, and programs providing access to low cost literary products; - c.
+Curriculum and instructional materials used by elementary schools and secondary schools; - d.
+Tests and assessments used by elementary schools and secondary schools to provide cognitive, evaluative, diagnostic, clinical, aptitude, or achievement information about students (or to generate other statistically useful data for the purpose of securing such tests and assessments) and the subsequent analysis and public release of the aggregate data from such tests and assessments; - e.
+The sale by students of products or services to raise funds for school related or education related activities; and - f.
 Student recognition programs.

 Notes: This policy is to be developed in conjunction with parents.
 Parents must be "directly" notified of this policy, at least annually at the beginning of the school year, and within a reasonable period of time after any substantive change in the policy.

-1 While the law does allow a school or District to collect and disclose "personal information" for marketing purposes under certain circumstances, the requirements for doing so are such that ASBA recommends you simply not go there.
-If you're extremely determined to do so, look at 20 USC § 1232h (c) to help you make your final decision.
+While the law does allow a school or district to collect and disclose "personal information" for marketing purposes under certain circumstances, the requirements for doing so are such that ASBA recommends you simply not go there.
+If you're extremely determined to do so, look at 20 USC § 1232h(c) to help you make your final decision.

-Legal Reference: 20 USC § 1232h (c)
+Legal Reference.
+20 USC § 1232II(C)

+Date Adopted:

+Last Revised: